mxapd/IoT_server_status/README.md

 2. Plug in your microUSB cable into the pico and then hold BOOTSEL while plugging it in to a computer.
 3. Copy the .uf2 file into the mass storage device that appears.
 The pico will now install the firmware and automaticly reset, after which it is ready for use.

-Now to upload code all we need to do is use mpremote, the exact command to copy files is ``=bash mpremote connect auto fs cp <filename> : # copy files to pico mpremote connect auto repl # connect to the repl to run commands ``
+Now to upload code all we need to do is use mpremote, the exact command to copy files is ``
+$ mpremote connect auto fs cp <filename> : # copy files to pico
+$ mpremote connect auto repl # connect to the repl to run commands ``
 If it doesnt work try with sudo.